opalInwza007x/Visual_Novel_UwU/README.md

 # Visual Novel 🎭

-Description:
-A lightweight Visual Novel that we made cuz we got an assignment xDDD.
+A Visual Novel that we made cuz we got an assignment xDDD.